DavidGiraldoCode/s-Evaluating_VR_teleportation_under_stressful_gameplay/sessions_notes.md

 - The project got clutter with scenes, hard to track, for now on, the scenes will be mentioned here as well.
 - Unpacked the InteractionRigOVR-Synthetic Prefab, and disabled the Ray Interactor (GUI pointer)
 - Disabled the OrientationController PreFab
+- Recall that every Grabable object needs a reference to the GrabInteractor that is placed on the right hand.
+- To make the grabbable on the platform, the `OVRCameraRig/TrackingSpace/CenterEyeAnchor` must have a `PlayerTag GameObject` children with "Player" tag.
+That PlayerTag GO must have a rigid body (no gravity) and a collider.
+- Grab interaction working, but chaging the next color stoped working.